Blog

 Custom Attributes in Entra ID -- Data Types

-This article is the fourth in a series about Custom Attributes in Entra ID and will discuss the Resource Types that each of these approaches can use.
-Names and aliases Naming Conventions Resource Types Data Types Lifecycle Limitations Use Cases Decision Tree Resource Types Extension attributes Directory Extensions Schema Extensions Open Extensions Custom Security Attributes String Y 256 characters Y Y 64 Characters Binary N Y Y N N Boolean N Y Y N Y DateTime N Y Y N N Integer N Y Y N Y LargeInteger N Y N N N Multi-valued Attributes N Y N Y Y Strongly Typed N Y Y N Y If you need to go beyond single valued string data then Extension Attributes are out.
+This article is the fourth in a series about Custom Attributes in Entra ID and will discuss the Data Types that each of these approaches can use.
+Names and aliases Naming Conventions Resource Types Data Types Lifecycle Limitations Use Cases Decision Tree Resource Types Extension attributes Directory Extensions Schema Extensions Open Extensions Custom Security Attributes String Y 256 characters Y Y 64 Characters Binary N Y Y N N Boolean N Y Y N Y DateTime N Y Y N N Integer N Y Y N Y LargeInteger N Y N N N Multi-valued Attributes N Y N Y Y Strongly Typed N Y Y N Y Going beyond single valued strings If you need to go beyond single valued string data then Extension Attributes are out.

 Continue reading